DeLeon Springs Community Association, Inc.

 a wide range of volunteers across the community, whose dedication drives our efforts and has accomplished outstanding goals.

 Early in our history, we worked with Volusia County to create a District Overlay to define a downtown area, eliminate split zoning along the US Highway 17 corridor,

 and worked with Volusia County and FDEP to create the LEAD 1 and LEAD 2 (Local Economic Advancement District) Brownfield Designations,

 a historic first for unincorporated Volusia County.

-This project was completed in 2014 and residual petroleum constituents continue to be monitored to this day.
+was completed in 2014, residual petroleum constituents continue to be monitored to this day.

 Our annual backpack drives, monthly food donations and Thanksgiving baskets help those in need while our annual Ride Into Reading Third Grade Challenge, and DSCA, Inc. Merit Scholarships promote learn skills and higher education opportunities for our children, the future of DeLeon Springs.

 These are lofty goals for a non-profit organization, striving to enhance our tiny, unincorporated community.
 Our volunteers have worked tirelessly for more than a decade to make it all happen and they do it with gusto and good humor.
 With our community's tarnished past is fading into the rear view mirror, our motto and focus can now be “Shaping the Future, Preserving the Past”